lucaslawes/lucaslawes/README.md

 ### Hi there 👋, I'm Lucas Lawes!
 ---
-#### 🌱 I'm a software developer from London in the United Kingdom, working on personal and social innovation projects
+#### 🌱 I'm a software developer from London in the United Kingdom

 Welcome to my GitHub profile!
-I have built solutions for Audio Recognition, Lecture Capture and Collaboration.
+I am working on personal and social innovation projects and have built solutions for Audio Recognition, Lecture Capture and Collaboration.
 Feel free to browse my repositories and collaborate on projects.

 ---